 The city was partially destroyed by an earthquake in 614.

 The importance of the city as a commercial center declined as the harbor was slowly silted up by the river despite repeated dredging during the city’s history.
-The loss of its harbour caused Ephesus to lose its access to the Aegean Sea, which was important for trade.
+The loss of its harbor caused Ephesus to lose its access to the Aegean Sea, which was important for trade.
 People started leaving the city for the surrounding hills.

 Eventually, the ruins of its great temples were tragically used as building blocks for new homes.
 Precious marble sculptures from antiquity were ground to powder to make lime for plaster.